confucianfighter/mamba-2.8b-hf-breakdown/README.md

 the z half is left alone, though.
 It is later used to gate the final state output with the swish function during the non parallel part of the state update.
 Swish is sigmoid of x times x, so picture sigmoid of z times z times x.

-From there there is a matrix of learned weights the size of d_conv (4) and inner dimensions (5120).
+So the x half is taken z, left behind, and from there there is a matrix of learned weights the size of d_conv (4) and inner dimensions (5120).
 This convolution is performed depthwise along the last four 5120 dimensional embeddings in the sequence, such that there is a separate and unique convolution for each of 5120 channels.
 The convolution is taken as a simple dot product of 4 values at each channel.

 The output of that is a 5120 dimensional embedding.